wakhidCK/kilatiron-doc/Guides/Java/Clojure-HelloWorld.md

 # Deploying a Clojure application

-In this tutorial we're going to show you how to deploy a Clojure  application on [CloudKilat].
+In this tutorial we're going to show you how to deploy a Clojure  application on CloudKilat.
 You can find the [source code on Github](https://github.com/cloudControl/clojure-example-app) and check out the [Clojure buildpack] for supported features.

 ## The Clojure Application Explained
 ### Get the App